techcoincommunity/techcoin/doc/build-unix.md

  qt          | GUI              | GUI toolkit
- protobuf    | Payments in GUI  | Data interchange format used for payment protocol libqrencode | QR codes in GUI  | Optional for generating QR codes
+ protobuf    | Payments in GUI  | Data interchange format used for payment protocol libqrencode | QR codes in GUI  | Optional for generating QR codes libwebkit   | HTTP Support     | Allows rendering of webpages in wallet

 [miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
 It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
 UPnP support is compiled in and